 There is no substitute for time on the water.
 However, I usually end with this advice: The best way to flatten your learning curve is to hire a charter.
 I’d like to offer some tips on finding a good guide, being a good client, and having a great experience while making lasting memories and gaining knowledge.
-Going on a charter can get folks hooked on fishing…and that is a good thing!
+Going on a charter can get folks hooked on fishing … that’s a good thing!

 Finding the best charter for the area and specific quarry you wish to pursue is now much easier with the advent of the internet.
 An online search for charters in the area you want to fish will pull up a plethora of information.